 Come Dance With Me is a big epic Family Play with exciting Dance Routines.

-If you love Strictly Come Dancing, Fred Astaire and Ginger Rogers, Billy Elliot or Pennies From Heaven – and big stories about families struggling against the odds – this is for you!
+And if you love Strictly Come Dancing, Fred Astaire and Ginger Rogers, Billy Elliot or Pennies From Heaven – and big stories about families struggling against the odds – this is for you!

 This isn’t a Musical – but a Play – with some amazing Hollywood and Ballroom Dance routines.

-Someone recently described as being like a: “slightly darker Victoria Wood!”
+And someone recently described as being like a: “slightly darker Victoria Wood!”

 Richard was nicknamed by Craig Revell Horwood as: “choreographer to the stars” – fair enough as Britney, Kylie and Madonna could testify!